movementlabsxyz/MIP/MD/md-3/README.md

   - Penalty decay: the function describing the increasing returns of penalties later in the window.
   - Vote decay: the function describing the diminishing returns of votes later in the window.
 This would only be useful if previous rounds of voting are considered in the current round.

+### D3: Address Asynchronous Upgrades, Fork Creation, and Fork Stake Problems
+**User Journey**: A researcher or protocol implementer can understand the [Asynchronous Upgrades, Fork Creation, and Fork Stake Problems](./asychronous-upgrades-problem.md) and how they are addressed in MCR.

+**Justification**: These are problems encountered under asynchrony and systems addressing asynchrony which if not addressed would bring down the network.

+**Recommendations**:
+- Start by reviewing the [Asynchronous Upgrades, Fork Creation, and Fork Stake Problems](./asychronous-upgrades-problem.md).

 ## Errata
 <!--
   Errata should be maintained after publication.